-Pendleton's Scientific Agriculture,
+Pendleton's Scientific Agriculture.

-A text-book for colleges and schools; treats of the following topics: Anatomy and Physiology of Plants; Agricultural Meteorology; Soils as related to Physics; Chemistry of the Atmosphere; of Plants; of Soils; Fertilizers and Natural Manures; Animal Nutrition, etc. By E. M. Pendleton, M. D., Prof. of Agriculture in the University of Georgia.
+A text-book for colleges and schools; treats of the following topics: Anatomy and Physiology of Plants; Agricultural Meteorology; Soils as related to Physics; Chemistry of the Atmosphere; of Plants; of Soils; Fertilizers and Natural Manures; Animal Nutrition, &c.
+By E. M. Pendleton, M. D., Professor of Agriculture in the University of Georgia.

-From President A. D. White, Cornell University.
+From PRESIDENT A. D. WHITE, Cornell University.

-Dear Sir: I have examined your "Text-book of Agricultural Science," and it seems to me excellent in view of the purpose it is intended to serve.
-Many of your chapters interested me especially, and all parts of the work seem to combine scientific instruction with practical information in proportions dictated by sound common sense.
+"Dear Sir: I have examined your 'Text-book of Agricultural Science,' and it seems to me excellent in view of the purpose it is intended to serve.
+Many of your chapters interested me especially, and all parts of the work seem to combine scientific instruction with practical information in proportions dictated by sound common sense."

-From President Robinson, of Brown University.
+From PRESIDENT ROBINSON, of Brown University.

-It is scientific in method as well as in matter, comprehensive in plan, natural and logical in order, compact and lucid in its statements, and must be useful both as a text-book in Agricultural colleges, and as a hand-book for intelligent planters and farmers.
-31
+"It is scientific in method as well as in matter, comprehensive in plan, natural and logical in order, compact and lucid in its statements, and must be useful both as a text-book in agricultural colleges, and as a hand-book for intelligent planters and farmers."